lse-ds105/ds105a-2024-project-data_dazzlers/README.md

 We recommend running the code in this order:

-1. Run ... to collect and process the data
+1. Run NB01 for the FRED and Smithsonian data, then run NB01 and NB02 for the GDELT data to collect and process the data
-2. Run ... for data visualisations
+2. Run all the notebooks in the [Visualisations](code/Visualisations/) folder in any order for data visualisations

 ## Work Contribution